Joel Heath

-Joel Heath (born June 18, 1993) is an American football defensive end who is a free agent.
-He was a three-year starter at Mount Healthy High School in Mount Healthy, Ohio and earned First-team All-State honors twice.
+Joel Heath (born June 18, 1993) is an American former professional football player who was a defensive end for the Houston Texans of the National Football League (NFL) from 2016 to 2019.
+He was a three-year starter at Mount Healthy High School in Mount Healthy, Ohio and earned first-team All-State honors twice.
 He was also named the Associated Press All-Ohio Division II Co-Defensive Player of the Year his senior season in 2010.
-Heath played college football at Michigan State, where he was a three-year letterman.
-He was named Honorable Mention All-Big Ten his senior year in 2015.
-He played in 39 games during his college career, recording 60 tackles, 4.5 sacks, two pass breakups, one forced fumble and one fumble recovery.
-Heath played for the Houston Texans from 2016 to 2019, and was a member of the Denver Broncos in 2020 and the Detroit Lions in 2021.
+Heath played college football for the Michigan State Spartans, where he was a three-year letterman.
+He was named Honorable Mention All-Big Ten Conference his senior year in 2015.
+He played in 39 games, starting 24, during his college career, recording 60 tackles, 4.5 sacks, two pass breakups, one forced fumble and one fumble recovery.
+Heath signed with the Texans after going undrafted in the 2016 NFL draft.
+He played in 32 games, starting 16, for the Texans from 2016 to 2019, totaling 34 tackles and three sacks.
+He was also a member of the Denver Broncos and Detroit Lions but did not appear in any contests for either team.